 Which fruits?
 Strawberries and raspberries

 Several different varieties of strawberry are grown at Pearce's, and the farm uses a special rainwater harvesting system which apparently makes for a tastier crop.
-Groceries, plants, gifts and deli foods are available in the shop, and the cafe serves light food, drinks and afternoon tea.
+Groceries, plants, gifts and deli foods are available in the shop, and the cafe serves light food, drinks and afternoon tea. £3 per person entrance fee (no need to book in advance) redeemable against the strawberries you buy.

 Pick your own farms in Berkshire